tkamucheka/CuSMC/README.md

 If there is no NVidia GPU and CUDA SDK installed, CuSMC will install with CPU support only.
 If an NVidia GPU and CUDA SDK are found during installation then full GPU acceleration becomes available.
-You will need the GCC compiler and toolchain installed to build the library on your computer.
+You will need the GCC compiler and tool chain installed to build the library on your computer.
 If you are on Debian based distro like Ubuntu, you can install the compiler with: